Publication Ethics and Publication Malpractice Statement

-- The editor in chief sends invitations to the two experts who would be reviewers.
+- The editor in chief sends invitations to two experts who would be reviewers.

-- The reviewer read the paper several times to build a detailed review according to the Reviewer report (RTF) provided.
+- The reviewer reads the paper to provide a detailed review according to the Reviewer report (RTF) provided.
 The review is then submitted to the journal, with a recommendation to accept or reject.
 Accepted manuscript problems are flagged as major or minor issues.

 - The editor in chief evaluate all the reviews before making an overall decision.
 If the reviews differ widely, the editor-in-chief may invite an additional reviewer for an extra opinion.